Production Coordinators

 Bilingual Coordination

-Our coordinators bridge communication between global crews and local Japanese-speaking vendors, authorities, and crew.
-Fluent bilingual planning eliminates miscommunication and keeps your Japanese production running smoothly.
+Our coordinators bridge global crews and local Japanese-speaking vendors, authorities, and staff.
+Fluent bilingual planning clears up mix-ups and keeps your Japanese shoot running smoothly.

 04.